 Next, you might review your applicable state law to see whether it expressly prohibits compensation of directors.
 Depending on where you live, there might be a public law library with a librarian who could assist you.
 Alternatively, a lawyer would able to help you research this issue.

-That just leaves the question of whether your board followed appropriate procedures in deciding to compensate itself.
+That just leaves the question of whether your board followed appropriate procedures if it has already decided to compensate itself.
 In many states, amending HOA bylaws requires a majority vote by the property owners.
 This means the issue must be presented to the property owners in the community for a vote.
 It's possible that such a vote has yet to happen.
-Of course, if it is required and you aren't asked to vote, you will have solid grounds upon which to object.
+Of course, if it is required and you weren't asked to vote, you will have solid grounds upon which to object.

 Need a lawyer?
 Start here.